SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 It's one of the most confusing parts for many developers.
 Let's not be too boring and get the practical side of it.
 When we say something is _sendable_, we mean that it's safe to pass that something between concurrency contexts (from one Task to another simply put). `Sendable` is just an empty protocol that acts as a marker for a compiler.
 When compiler sees a type that conforms to Sendable, it goes like this:

 Aha, this type conforms to Sendable, let me do a quick check:
 1) Is it an actor?
 If yes, then it's sendable by default.
 The nature of actors is that they are deadlock-free, datarace-safe.
-If it's not an actor
+If it's not an actor, then we go further.
-2)  is everything inside this type also Sendable?
+2) Is it a value type?
+(Struct or enum)?
+Value types are sendable, but sometimes you need to add the `: Sendable` explicitly, for example if you're dealing with modular apps and you have public structs defined in one module and you want to use them from another module.
+[More cases here](https://developer.apple.com/documentation/swift/sendable#Sendable-Structures-and-Enumerations)
+3) Is it a class?
+To satisfy the sendability requirements, the class must be final, contain no mutable shared state, contain only sendable properties, have no superclass (or only NSObject).
+There's one more way: if the class is isolated to the main actor.
+These classes can have stored properties that are mutable and nonsendable, because MainActor will take case of the thread-safety (we'll talk about it later).
+[More here](https://developer.apple.com/documentation/swift/sendable#Sendable-Classes)

 For now, let's find an entry point to the Concurrency for our iOS projects.